 Currently, there are hundreds and thousands of chemical series, and it often becomes daunting to identify potential candidates.
 In such cases, using in silico methods to rapidly characterize SAR can help to efficiently capture and encode specific SAR.
 Computational methods, rather than providing a replacement, offer a guide to integrate and summarise large amounts of data.

 However, caution needs to be exercised when interpreting SAR data.
-While computational methods do help to identify, explain, and predict structure-activity relationship, they are ultimately models – therefore, misuse of these methods can cause misleading interpretation of results.
+While computational methods do help to identify, explain, and predict structure-activity relationships, they are ultimately models – therefore, misuse of these methods can cause misleading interpretation of results.

 There are mainly two methods that are used to capture and quantify SAR: statistical or data mining method and pharmacophore models.
 The choice of quantitative SAR methods can determine the detail to which a SAR can be explored.